hongyusu/ProteinFunctionPrediction/WorkPlan.md

     4. linear SVM?

 ### Selection of the InterPro features most informative for the prediction of transport proteins
+TO DO
 ### Definition of other non-InterPro features most meaningful for the prediction of transport proteins (e.g. TMS data)
+TO DO

 ## Design of Tree structured output methods for single-path predictions
+TO DO

 ## Design of hierarchical ensembles for single-path predictions
+TO DO

     Status API Training Shop Blog About Help